jeffreychaplin/home-gh-pages/tabletopgames/_posts/2021-01-13-dragongame.md

 ## About

-This is a tabletop game that my family and I created about a group of dragons and the adventure of some villagers.
+This is a tabletop game that my family and I created about a group of dragons and a band of villagers.

 Below is a sample of the dragon cards used in the game.